Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #2 – If You Can, Choose Mosquito Bio Bay

-If your Puerto Rico itinerary allows it, choose Mosquito Bay for your visit.
 Mosquito Bay water holds a high concentration of dinoflagellates, which makes it the brightest bio bay in the world according to the Guinness World Records book.

 The shallow and small entrance of the bay and the mangrove trees in Puerto Mosquito keep these microscopic organisms trapped inside the bay, leaving greenish blue trails every time you move the water.
+It’s also the most protected and less contaminated which equals a better experience.

 Tip #3 – Pick the Best Method for You

-While the most common way to visit the bio bays is by kayaking, it’s also possible to visit on a tour boat.
-Para La Naturaleza also offers a walking guided tour through Laguna Grande, Fajardo.
-Pick the method that is the most comfortable for you.
+While the most common way to visit the bio bays is by kayaking, it’s also possible to visit on a Puerto Rico boat tour.

 Tip #4 – Wear Deet- Free Bug Spray